coh516/DMTPOET/README.md

 From here, the next task is to render the graphs into a interactive web page.

-Although this is a general document creation tool, the only open source modules that will be provided are that which are relevant designing web forms.
+Although this is a general document creation tool, the only open source modules that will be provided are that which are relevant to designing web forms.